nholthaus/units/docs/explain/why-units.md

 The conversion factor is applied by the library, from a single authoritative definition, in one place — not re-derived and re-typed at every call site where a human might get it wrong.

-## The zero-cost promise
+## No run-time cost

-The natural objection is cost: surely wrapping every number in a class, tracking units, and inserting conversions must slow the program down.
-It does not. `units` is designed so that the safety is a property of the *types*, and types do not exist at run time.
+Wrapping every number in a class, tracking units, and inserting conversions does not slow the program down.
+The safety is a property of the *types*, and types do not exist at run time.

 - A quantity is a trivially copyable value the size of its underlying representation. `meters<double>` is the size of a `double` and is copied like one.